Last Updated on January 4, 2022

 - Never pay for a vehicle without seeing it first.
 If you have to fly somewhere to see it, just do it.
 An RV is a big investment and you have to check it out in person.

 - If you buy from a private party, make sure they provide a bill of sale as well as the title.
 Also, check with your state to see if there are any other taxes or registration fees that might need to be paid.

 - Check for odors; if you smell bad odors or smoke, don’t buy it.

 - Consider having a mechanic check out the engine before you finalize the deal.
-If you don’t know RVs, hire a service like Lemon Squad.
-Better safe than sorry.

 - Avoid those purchases where the title or the original owner is not available.